budhash/confix/README.md

       ./confix -s':' -f cassandra.yaml ">concurrent_compactors"

-- add a new config to the end of the file
+- add a new config to the end of the file (or update existing config)

       ./confix -s':' -f cassandra.yaml ">new_param=/some/val"